Creekview Winter Extravaganza

 Policy

 I judge this event extremely rarely, so if you have me judging you here, treat me like an old-school, traditional debate coach.
-You'll do best debating stock issues, disads, and topicality, and I probably haven't judged many (or any) rounds on your topic.
+You'll do best debating stock issues, disads, topicality, and fairly straightforward counter plans.
+I probably haven't judged many (or any) rounds on your topic.
 As I said earlier with LD, spreading is fine but probably not your "top speed" if your goal this year is to qual for/break at the TOC.

 Experience: I am a jewelry designer, a first time parent judge